dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 #### Fixed size

-With these examples you can see how to control the absolute size of the leaflet map.
+With these examples, you can see how to control the absolute size of the leaflet map.
 The disadvantage of this method is that the size would be fixed for all the devices, so maps sized for smartphones or tablets wouldn’t look as nice in laptops, etc. and vice versa.